-The standard completion time for students enrolled in full time in CUSV's MAcCHM program is 4 academic years or 12 academic terms.
-One academic year include 3 academic terms, and one academic term includes instruction of 15 weeks.
+The standard completion time for students enrolled in full time in CUSV's MAcCHM program is 4 academic years or 8 academic terms.
+One academic term includes instruction of 15 weeks.
 This is the minimum time for completion of the program.